- Solicitors For Business

 Case study: nerve damage caused by anaesthetic blunders - £61,000 compensation

-Sixty-year-old Harry from Cheltenham had always led an active lifestyle, however after he suffered nerve damage to his right hand during routine surgery on his knees he now struggles with the pursuits he once enjoyed.
+Sixty-year-old Harry from Cheltenham had always led an active lifestyle, however, after he suffered nerve damage to his right hand during a routine surgery on his knees he now struggles with the pursuits he once enjoyed.